jecki/logicConverter/Parsing_the_Principia.md

 TODO: Limitations of EBNF:
-   - Only context free languages
+   - Only context-free languages
    - Treats texts as streams of characters, ignores the 2-dimensional structure of a text document
-   - EBNF-Grammers have to "programmed" rather than simply be specified (e.g. precedence of operators)
+   - EBNF-Grammers have to be "programmed" rather than simply be specified (e.g. precedence of operators)